kitnato/neverquest/Neverquest.md

 - Player always has something to do
 - No explicit, arbitrary timeouts or countdowns
-- No resets for incremental boni
+- No resets for incremental bonuses
 - Every run can be different
 - More like Crank, less like Trimps
 - No carpal tunnel